-If not treated with antibiotics children will be infectious for 1-2 weeks and should be kept at home, away from peers, to minimise spreading scarlet fever amongst friends.
+If not treated with antibiotics children will be infectious for 1-2 weeks and should be kept at home, away from peers, to minimise spreading it amongst friends.

 Can you get scarlet fever more than once?

-It’s very rare to get scarlet fever a second time, so usually once you’ve had it you’re immune.
+It’s very rare to get it a second time, so usually once you’ve had it you’re immune.
 It’s worth keeping an eye out for subsequent infections, however, as these do happen occasionally.